Rikke Dybdahl

 Rikke Dybdahl (born 21 July 1997) is a Danish professional footballer who plays as a forward for A-Liga club FC Midtjylland.

 Club career

 Dybdahl has previously played for Thisted FC until 2013 and then signed with Team Viborg.
 In 2014, she joined Vildbjerg SF, where she played four years until 2018.
-In 2018, she signed a contract with FC Thy-Thisted Q and since the move to the club, she has been an important player with big responsibility.
+In 2018, she signed a contract with FC Thy-Thisted Q.

 The same season, as she moved to FC Thy-Thisted Q the club promoted to the Elitedivisionen league, where they placed 4th in their first season.

 In the 2019–20 season, she is currently the fourth most scoring player in the Elitedivisionen, with 9 goals.
 On 9 December 2022, her transfer to Fortuna Hjørring was announced.

 International career

 She has appeared for the Danish national youth team and Danish national junior team, several times.
 In 2019, she made her debut for the Denmark women's national under-23 football team, against Netherlands.